Vinodmangalore/AngularLite/session9.md

     Called once, after the first ngOnChanges(). ngOnInit() is still called even when ngOnChanges() is not (which is the case when there are no template-bound inputs).

-* `ngAfterContentInit()`
-    Respond after Angular projects external content into the component's view, or into the view that a directive is in.

-* `ngAfterViewInit()`
-    Respond after Angular initializes the component's views and child views, or the view that contains the directive.

 * `ngOnDestroy()`
     Cleanup just before Angular destroys the directive or component.
 Unsubscribe Observables and detach event handlers to avoid memory leaks.